 - Foolish Sibling, Responsible Sibling: Nowadays she's the Responsible one to Tai's foolish.
 She's much more mellow about things than Tai is and often tries to calm down his brother whenever he and Matt fight.

 - Sailor Fuku: Kari now wears the green middle school uniform from Digimon Adventure 02.

 - Second Year Protagonist: Kari is at her second year of middle school along with T.K..

 - Ship Tease: Kari has some with T.K. as made evident when the latter asks her if she's jealous about him having a female friend.
 Kari denies this.

 - Sweet Tooth: Kari's love of sweet foods is professed by her website profile - particularly, convenience-store ice cream.

 - Trademark Favorite Food: Kari's website profile mentions that she likes convenience-store ice cream.

 - Vitriolic Best Buds: While not nearly as volatile as the Tai-and-Matt variant, half the things she and T.K. say to each other are gentle snark.

-- You Owe Me: Kari brings Tai his forgotten lunch early in the first episode of Tri and insists that he buy her an ice cream with a name longer than the amount of time it would take her to eat it.
+- You Owe Me: Kari brings Tai his forgotten lunch early in the first episode and insists that he buy her an ice cream with a name longer than the amount of time it would take her to eat it.